Multilingual and Multi-topical Benchmark of Fine-tuned Language models and Large Language Models for Check-Worthy Claim Detection: Fine-tuned language models

-The concept of knowledge transfer and models fine-tuning is nowadays commonly used in downstream NLP tasks.
-The following models were used in the presented work: XLMRoBERTa (~\cite{DBLP:conf/acl/ConneauKGCWGGOZ20}), LESA (~\cite{gupta-etal-2021-lesa}), mDeBERTa (~\cite{DBLP:conf/iclr/HeGC23}), which were trained during experiments in order to create models capable of detecting check-worthy claims in the widest achievable range.
-These models were chosen as XLMRoBERT and mDeBERTa are multilingual and LESA was initially created as the model for detecting check-worthy claims in texts with a non-uniform subject and structure.
+The following models were used in the presented work: XLM-RoBERTa~\cite{DBLP:conf/acl/ConneauKGCWGGOZ20}, LESA~\cite{gupta-etal-2021-lesa} mDeBERTa ~\cite{DBLP:conf/iclr/HeGC23}, which were trained during experiments in order to create models capable of detecting check-worthy claims in the widest achievable range.
+These models were chosen as XLM-RoBERTa and mDeBERTa are multilingual and LESA was initially created as the model for detecting check-worthy claims in texts with a non-uniform subject and structure.
 The goal was to make the models for the detection of check-worthy claims universal and capable of detecting claims in texts on various topics and regardless of the type of text (noisy, semi-noisy, non-noisy).
-The detailed description of used models can be found in Appendix~\ref{small_LLMs}.
+The detailed description of used models can be found in Appendix~\ref{sec:appendix-finetuned}.

 We replicated all models according to the original papers and performed a comparison with original results.
 Our results closely matched the original findings.
 A comprehensive breakdown of the results can be located in the Appendix ~\ref{sec:appendix-in-dist}.